orb-community/orb/python-test/README.md

 - **orb_agent_interface**:
   - Network interface that will be used by pktvisor when running the Orb agent.
   - Default value: `mock`
+- **prometheus_username**
+  - Mandatory for running the tests in [sinks feature](./features/sinks.feature)
+  - Your Grafana Cloud Prometheus username
+- **prometheus_key**
+  - Mandatory for running the tests in [sinks feature](./features/sinks.feature)
+  - Your Grafana Cloud API Key.
+Be sure to grant the key a role with metrics push privileges
+- **remote_prometheus_endpoint**
+  - Mandatory for running the tests in [sinks feature](./features/sinks.feature)
+  - base URL to send Prometheus metrics to Grafana Cloud> `(ex. prometheus-prod-10-prod-us-central-0.grafana.net)`

 ## Run behave
 Simply run `behave`, optionally passing the feature file as follows: